Canadian Experience Class (CEC): Your Fastest Route to PR in 2026 - 27

 How the CEC Fits Into Express Entry

 You start by creating your Express Entry profile, entering your details — education, experience, language scores.
-Then you get your CRS score.
+Then you get your CRS score points used in Express Entry to rank candidates for Canadian PR.

 When IRCC runs a CEC draw, those above the cut-off get an Invitation to Apply (ITA).
 Once that hits your inbox?
 That’s your green light.